-The article was updated on September 06, 2023.
+The article was updated on December 3, 2025.

-They often rely on third parties to do the technical part for them.
-The result of such collaboration will greatly impact their abilities to meet business goals.
+These days, businesses are increasingly reliant on software to drive growth, efficiency, and customer satisfaction.
+Yet, business owners do not have to be well-versed in the nuances of software development.
+They often rely on third parties to do the technical part for them, and the result of such collaboration will greatly impact their ability to meet business goals.
 Ensuring that you receive code documentation with the complete project may drastically increase your success chances.

 Overall, by following documenting code best practices, businesses can ensure the success of their software development process.